25-Year-Old Defenseman – Philadelphia Flyers

 In September of 2011, Schenn signed a five-year, $18-million (US) deal.

-Schenn will return to the lineup Thursday against the Devils, Sam Carchidi of the Philadelphia Inquirer reports.
+Schenn is slated to undergo abdominal surgery Thursday, Sam Carchidi of the Philadelphia Inquirer reports.

 To instantly reveal our fantasy analysis of every player – including Luke Schenn – simply subscribe now.